chris-tse/CS-3113-Intro-To-OS/1c/README.md

 ### Commands
 Here is a list of all currently implemented commands.
 Any commands not on this list are passed to the system shell.

+- `help` - displays a readme with commands and usage help
 - `clr` - clears the screen
 - `dir` - prints the current directory
 - `dir <directory>` - lists the contents of specified directory.
 If no directory is given, this command prints the contents of the current directory